Shy like a bright whisper

 I spy my little smiles out of the window,

-Watching them troop in disarray back to the warmth of their house,
+Watching them troop in disarray to the warmth of their house,

 Three generations living in chaos …